camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/process-history-views.md

 In the Job Log tab you can find an overview of all job related events of this process instance and the details of the specific jobs, such as state, time, the corresponding activity and job ID, the type, configuration and message.
 You can also access the stacktrace of a failed job.

 **External Tasks Log**
 In the external tasks log you can find an overview of all external tasks of this process instance.
 This includes information about the external task id, the state of the external task, the error message in case an external task has failed, the activity name, amount of retries, worked id, topic name and priority.
-See the [external tasks]({{< relref "user-guide/process-engine/external-tasks.md" >}}) section of the user guide for more information about external tasks.
+See the [external tasks]({{< ref "/user-guide/process-engine/external-tasks.md" >}}) section of the user guide for more information about external tasks.

-[process-definition-view-filter]: {{< relref "webapps/cockpit/bpmn/process-definition-view.md#filter" >}}
+[process-definition-view-filter]: {{< ref "/webapps/cockpit/bpmn/process-definition-view.md#filter" >}}